tejakunderu/Android/README.md

-# MC_Assignments
-Activity Detection and Classification
+Activity Detection and Classification on Mobile Devices